 You are here

-• SUNY Oswego retained the prestigious Carnegie Community Engagement Classification on the January 2015 list of just 361 colleges nationwide.
-Oswego first received the designation five years ago.
+• SUNY Oswego retained the prestigious Carnegie Community Engagement Classification on the January 2015 list of just 361 colleges nationwide, a designation happening in five-year cycles.
 The tribute from the Carnegie Foundation for the Advancement of Teaching recognizes colleges that deeply intertwine community engagement in their leadership, curriculum, outreach programs, strategic planning and community partnerships.
-In December 2014, Oswego repeated on the U.S. President's Higher Education Community Service Honor Roll "with Distinction," recognizing the college's commitment to volunteering, service learning and civic engagement.
+Oswego has repeatedly appeared on the U.S. President's Higher Education Community Service Honor Roll "with Distinction," recognizing the college's commitment to volunteering, service learning and civic engagement.

 • Also in December 2014, Kiplinger's Personal Finance magazine named Oswego to its list of 100 best values in public colleges for 2015.
 The ranking cites four-year schools that combine outstanding academics with affordable cost.
 Earlier in 2014, USA Today and the Princeton Review named SUNY Oswego to their list of 75 "best value" colleges in the nation.